-Goals Objectives la sura a sura a sura a sala fa aki a sa a sa a sala bu Respond to customer feedback from past survey by mid-fiscal year.
+Goals Objectives Increase suntainer retiring stick course by Respond to customer feedback from past survey by mid-fiscal year.
 Increase customer satisfaction score by 20 percent in fiscal year.
 Respond to customer complaints (through 511) within one week of complaint.
-Follow through with Fleet Replacement Plan target set for end FY 23 Fleet Replacement Continue to monitor fleet maintenance activity to ensure timely and cost-effective delivery of maintenance activities.
+Follow through with Fleet Replacement Plan target set for end FY 24 Fleet Replacement Continue to monitor fleet maintenance activity to ensure timely and cost-effective delivery of maintenance activities.
 Assess this plan annually to ensure state of good repair.
 Assess TAM This plan will be assessed in the beginning of each FY following the closeout inventory of each FY.